ballerina-platform/ballerina-lang/langlib/lang.table/src/main/ballerina/src/lang.table/Module.md

 ## Module Overview

-This module provide langLib functions which operate on Ballerina `table` values.
+This module provides lang library operations on `table` values defined by the language specification 2019R2.